TheMarex/prosem/Niklaus/RandomWalk.md

 In general we say, a language $L$ is in a complexity class $A$ if and only if the corresponding decision problem satisfies a certain constraint.
-For this paper, we are mainly interested in four complexity classes (note when we say *polynominally-bounded* we mean: bounded by a polynominal in the input length $n$):
+For this paper, we are mainly interested in four complexity classes (note when we say *polynomially-bounded* we mean: bounded by a polynomial in the input length $n$):

 P
-  ~ All decision problems that can be solved by a *deterministic* turing machine using only polynominally-bounded many steps.
+  ~ All decision problems that can be solved by a *deterministic* turing machine using only polynomially-bounded many steps.

 NP
-  ~ All decision problems that can be solved by a *non-deterministic* turing machine using only polynominally-bounded many steps.
+  ~ All decision problems that can be solved by a *non-deterministic* turing machine using only polynomially-bounded many steps.

 L
-  ~ All decision problems that can be solved by a *determinstic* turing machine using only log-bounded space for the compuation.
+  ~ All decision problems that can be solved by a *deterministic* turing machine using only log-bounded space for the compuation.

 NL
-  ~ All decision problems that can be solved by a *non-determinstic* turing machine using only log-bounded space for the compuation.
+  ~ All decision problems that can be solved by a *non-deterministic* turing machine using only log-bounded space for the compuation.

-Interestingly, simlar to the open question $P = NP$ it is also still undecied whether
+Interestingly, similar to the open question $P = NP$ it is also still undecided whether
 $L = NL$.

 To get a better understanding what you can do with a TM that has a logarithmic space bound, consider the following example:

-Writing down all occurences of a symbol in the input
-  ~ Intuitively one would argue that this problem requires a TM that visits each character at least once, thus this problem has a space complexity $\Omega (n)$.
-But since we only cound head movements on our *working tape*, the actualy space requirement is the space we need for noting how often the symbol has occured so far, which is in $O(\log n)$.
+Writing down all occurrences of a symbol in the input ~ Intuitively one would argue that this problem requires a TM that visits each character at least once, thus this problem has a space complexity $\Omega (n)$.
+But since we only count head movements on our *working tape*, the actual space requirement is the space we need for noting how often the symbol has occurred so far, which is in $O(\log n)$.

 ## $NL \subseteq P$